gdharris1000/air_quality/README.md

 * Displays the AQI value
 * Displays the AQI level
 * Displays the nearest monitoring station to the user
+* User can refresh to update the data

 ## Future Features